pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 *  Now Set can contain nil.
 * Added lots of explicit exceptions for Collections errors (instead of just calling #error:)
 * Improved Smalltalk cleanUp, use it in #cleanUpForRelease.
-* SystemNavigation? has been further enhanced to work with environments.
+* SystemNavigation  has been further enhanced to work with environments.
 * More class comments
 Thanks to the wonderful idea of Laurent Laffont we started to systematically comment, uncommented classes!